 The Parks & Community Services Board focused attention on the update process during six meetings between July 2021 and February 2022.
-At its meeting on , the Board voted [] to recommend to City Council approval of the 2022 Update of the Bellevue Parks & Open Space System Plan.
-The City Council accepted the Parks & Community Services Board recommendation and reviewed the plan during a public council meeting on.
-The Council then voted to approve the plan through Resolution No. on .
+At its meeting on February 8, 2022, the Board voted unanimously to recommend to City Council approval of the 2022 Update of the Bellevue Parks & Open Space System Plan.
+The City Council accepted the Parks & Community Services Board recommendation and reviewed the plan during a public council meeting on March 28, 2022.
+The Council then voted to approve the plan through Resolution No. \\\\ on \\\\\.